RagnarB83/ash-documentation/docs/MRCC-interface.rst

 To get the CCSDT density we can use functionality built-into Multiwfn (See :doc:`Multiwfn_interface` for details) to create correlated natural orbitals.
 You can use the ASH function **convert_MRCC_Molden_file** that interfaces to Multiwfn to create the correct Molden-file.

-Once you have the correct Moldenfile you can either use the  **multiwfn_run function** (See :doc:`Multiwfn_interface` for details) to directly create the Cubefile.
-Or use other functions describe din :doc:`elstructure_analysis` to create the Cubefile.
+Once you have the correct Moldenfile you can use it on its own or  use the  **multiwfn_run function** (See :doc:`Multiwfn_interface` for details) to perform various types of WF and density analysis or plot surfaces.
+See also :doc:`elstructure_analysis` .

 .. code-block:: python